 Students and graduates often have some anxiety around if, when and how to disclose disability during the selection process.
 New legislation means that in many cases, employers are no longer allowed to ask direct questions about health and disability prior to job offer.

 Quick guide to the ban on questions about health and disability during recruitment - published by Government Equalities Office, this guide explains the types of questions that are not allowed at these stages and situations when questions about health and disability are permitted.

-It's good to have a plan to decide how and when you discuss any reasonable adjustments you might need and how you present relevant skills and strengths you can demonstrate through activities or experiences related to a disability.
-This may be relevant for some students but not all.
+It's good to have a plan to decide if, how and when you discuss any reasonable adjustments you might need and how you present relevant skills and strengths you can demonstrate through activities or experiences related to a disability.
 Here are some starting points for advice.